GaetanLepage/phd-manuscript/sections/3_ssl/3_multisource.typ

 Then, each source outputs a clean speech signal randomly chosen from the LibriSpeech @noauthor_librispeech_nodate dataset.
 The simulator computes the resulting listened signals at each microphone of the array.
 Such signals last around 10 seconds.

+*Sampling frequency.*
+The method was designed to operate with audio signals sampled at 48kHz, which does not match the 16kHz sample rate of the LibriSpeech @noauthor_librispeech_nodate dataset that provides the clean speech utterances to the simulator.
+To account for this, the simulation of the audio signaled listened by each microphone of the array is operated at the native 16kHz frequency.
+The generated signals are then up-sampled to 48kHz.

+*#acr("STFT") representation of audio signals.*
+// multi-channel STFT
+As discussed in @sec:ssl:sota:data_repr, several choices can be made when it comes to data representation.
+Although we have generated different datasets, the format used in majority consisted in the Short Term Fourier Transform.
-The #acr("STFT") of the entire signal is then computed, for each of the four microphones.
+The #acr("STFT") is thus computed from the complete up-sampled simulated signal listened by each of the four microphones. #gaet[TODO: check the plurality of this last sentence.]
+For this, we employ a Hann window of length 2048, with a 50% overlap.
+We also apply a band-pass filtering by removing frequencies lower than 100Hz and higher than 48kHz.
+The consequent #acr("STFT") counts 337 frequency bins.

 *Audio chunking.*
-We finally extract at most five short chunks of 400ms of audio from the global #acr("STFT")s.
+We finally extract at most five short chunks of 400ms (i.e. 16 frames) from the global #acr("STFT")s.
 This duration constitutes a tradeoff between detection latency and performance.
 The longest the method is offered to listen, the better more accurate the results will be.
 However, in a dynamic robotics context, which we ultimately target, we cannot afford having long audio sequences for inferring the source positions.

+#gaet[
-#gaet[I definitely have to double check this with Laurent.]
+  I definitely have to double check this with Laurent.
+  But at least, this is how I have implemented it.
+]
 *Minimal energy criteria.*
 We aim at preventing the inclusion of samples were one of the target sources is not active enough for the duration of the recording.\
 Given its #acr("STFT") $S in CC^(T times F)$, the energy of a real-valued signal, expressed in decibels (dB), is defined as